yl3296/yl3296.github.io/_posts/2015-03-24-chart critique.md

 ####What's the problem?

-1. Three colour of legend do not show up at all and seems one state is in red.Obviosly, the range is unreasonable.
-Three lable is useless and the remaining four lable is not clear enough to give a distribution of the rate.
+1. Three colour of legend do not show up at all and one state is in red.
+Obviosly, the range is unreasonable.
+Three lables are useless and the remaining four lables are not clear enough to give a distribution of the rate.
-2. Map is good to give a state based picture, but not accurate when we need to compare different states.In this article, the autho aims to know the highest unemployment rate.
-Generally, we can not get this informaiton by a heatmap only.
+2. Map is good to give a state based picture, but not accurate when we need to compare different states.In this article, the author aimed to know the highest unemployment rate.
+Generally, we can not get this informaiton by a heatmap.
 3. Look at the dataset.
-Wee find Mississippi is not the worst one.
+We find Mississippi is not the worst one.
 Both BLS and Vox omitted the Puerto Rico,  which has the highest unemployment rate 13.1%.
 Then the conclusion is of course wrong.
 ![image](https://cloud.githubusercontent.com/assets/10662777/6850372/30908190-d3af-11e4-8483-a772997f75a7.png)